 Improving Palliative Care in the ICU

 Full access to IPAL-ICU, as well as CAPC tools and technical assistance, is reserved for members.
 Log in now if you're from a member institution.
-Or to learn more about membership, please call Rosie Aponte, Membership Associate, at 212-824-9574.
+Or to learn more about membership, please call Member Services at 212-201-2674.

 Little more than a decade ago intensive care and palliative care were thought to be mutually exclusive; they were seen as sequential approaches to critical illness.
 Today we recognize that from the time of admission to the ICU, all critically ill patients and their families should benefit from palliative care.
 Palliative care should therefore be provided concurrently with intensive care therapies.

 IPAL-ICU, a project dedicated to improving palliative care in the ICU, is designed to provide a central venue for sharing expertise, evidence and tools, along with links to colleagues, organizations and informational materials.
 The goal is to assist ICU, hospital leaders and clinicians across disciplines in the effort to successfully integrate palliative care and intensive care.